Anterior Hip Replacement

 After surgery, you will go to a recovery room for several hours while your anesthesia is monitored, then you will be taken to your hospital room.
 Patients undergoing anterior hip replacement often experience a quicker recovery, shorter hospital stay, and reduced muscle damage and pain than patients who have the posterior hip replacement.

 Most patients can stand and walk with help the day after surgery.
 Walking and light activity are important; however, it is imperative that you follow your doctor’s instructions in order to prevent complications.
 Your surgeon may discuss a variety of rehabilitation methods and options as needed, such as physical therapy, pain medications, and exercises.

 Choosing the right doctor is important, and there are many different factors you should consider, including their level of professional training and expertise.

 At Southern Indiana Orthopedics, our joint replacement doctors have had additional training in a specific area of the body or medical specialty.
 This additional training is referred to as fellowship training.
 Following their medical residencies, our providers have undergone fellowship training focusing their education specifically on the advanced knowledge and skills needed to treat specific areas of the body or injuries and conditions relating to a specific medical specialty, such as joint replacements.
-At Southern Indiana Orthopedics, you are in excellent hands because our anterior hip replacement surgeons, Dr. Matthew Lovell, Dr. Darryl Tannenbaum, and Dr. Sylvester Youlo, are fellowship-trained and have the advanced knowledge and skills to treat your injury or condition individually to meet your needs.
+At Southern Indiana Orthopedics, you are in excellent hands because our anterior hip replacement surgeons, Dr. Matthew Lovell and Dr. Darryl Tannenbaum, are fellowship-trained and have the advanced knowledge and skills to treat your injury or condition individually to meet your needs.

 To consult with our Southern Indiana Orthopedics specialists about your treatment options, please request an appointment online or call (812) 376-9353.
 You can learn more about the conditions we treat through our patient education resources.